List of fentanyl analogues: Organic chemistry

 The modifications covered in this diagram have to do with carbon skeleton modifications of the original fentanyl molecular structure.

 These are organized into methyl acetate additions, which are most known for the fentanyl -> carfentanil conversion.
-Many analogues of great potency, such as ohmfentanyl and lofentanyl posses methyl acetate groups added to the 4-carbon (of the piperidine ring, in the para- position relative to the annular nitrogen).
+Many analogues of great potency, such as ohmfentanyl and lofentanyl possess methyl acetate groups added to the 4-carbon (of the piperidine ring, in the para- position relative to the annular nitrogen).
 The methyl acetate is added here from the α-carbon of the acetate moiety as it is with ohm- and lofentanyl.
-The 4-carbon is not a chiral center in carfetnanil because of a lack of piperidinyl subsitutuents, but this same carbon is a chiral center in both ohm- and lofentanyl because both of those analogues have piperidinyl substituents.
+The 4-carbon is not a chiral center in carfetnanil because of a lack of piperidinyl substituents, but this same carbon is a chiral center in both ohm- and lofentanyl because both of those analogues have piperidinyl substituents.

 The second group are organized into methyl additions, which are known for the fentanyl analogues such as α-methylfentanyl and cis-3-methylfentanyl.
-These analogues can posses a wide variety of modified pharmacological properties, including increased and decreased potency (receptor binding efficiency), increased or decreased half-life (metabolic binding efficiency) or other side effects on human physiology.
+These analogues can possess a wide variety of modified pharmacological properties, including increased and decreased potency (receptor binding efficiency), increased or decreased half-life (metabolic binding efficiency) or other side effects on human physiology.
 Other substituents such as hydroxy, chloro, fluoro, and a wide variety of alkyl groups, are also substituted in place of these methylations to produce psychoactive analogues of fentanyl, but because they often use the same skeletal naming conventions as the simple methyl analogues, we did not reproduce them all in the image here.